josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

 6. The customer team gives feedback to the Microsoft team.

-7. Tables switch roles and repeat Steps 2-6.
+7. Switch roles and repeat Steps 2-6.

 ## Wrap-up

 Timeframe: 15 minutes

-Tables reconvene with the larger group to hear an SME share the case study's preferred solution.
+Directions: Reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.

 ## Additional references